 That’s because a lot of open-pit mines are coming to the end of their life, and the operating company is either heading underground or elsewhere.

 What’s more, grades are declining around the world, resulting in more digging and the use of more diesel and explosives.

 It will also push miners to continue to automate more of their processes wherever possible.

 The world may indeed be in a technological revolution with Facebook, Amazon and Apple dominating.
 But don’t forget that modern life runs on the huge natural resource industry providing the raw materials for it all.

 But the main action will be in the mid-tier and junior companies.
-This is where you want to be hunting if you have some risk capital.

 You see, the major mining companies don’t spend a lot of money on exploration in terms of percentage of revenues.